juzza1/xcom2_blender_addons/README.md

 # xcom2_blender_addons
-Xcom2 mod creation related addons for Blender
+XCom2 mod creation related addons for Blender and Gimp

-These helper addons are mainly quick hacks to assist with creating and modifying models suitable for the Xcom2 SDK.
-You probably shouldn't use these unless you understand exactly what the addon does.
+These helper addons are used in creating and modifying models and textures suitable for the XCom2 SDK.